 Funding & Prize Partners

-- The Goldhirsh Foundation, founder and organizer of the LA2050 Grants Challenge, providing $1,000,000 in grant funds to organizations working on the top-voted issue areas.
+- The Goldhirsh Foundation, founder and organizer of the LA2050 Grants Challenge, providing $1 million in grant funds to organizations working on the top-voted issue areas.

 - The Annenberg Foundation, providing additional funding to winning organizations to support their diversity, equity, and inclusion efforts.

 - The Elbaz Family Foundation, investing in organizations working on environmental and educational causes.

 - The Los Angeles Dodgers Foundation, funding proven programs that level the playing field and investing in solutions driven by the communities we serve.

 - Social Justice Partners Los Angeles (SJP), serving as our external evaluation partner.
 SJP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles’ toughest challenges.
 All proposals are reviewed, scored, and evaluated by members of SJP.

 We are grateful to the following organizations for helping spread the word about this year’s Grants Challenge:

 Anese & Associates